 Weekly Spelling Test

-Weekly spellings are sent home from Year 1 onward and spelling tests and take place on Wednesdays.
+Weekly spellings are set from Year 1 onward and spelling tests and take place on Wednesdays.
+Due to the current Covid19 restrictions, a paper copy will not be sent home.
+Spellings will be uploaded to Class Dojo and the school website.

 Click on the links below to see the latest weekly spellings.